*Jacques Monod Conference: **”Ecological and evolutionary perspectives in

 cells

-*MAINI Philip *(Oxford, ): Mathematical and
+*MAINI Philip *(Oxford, United Kingdom): Mathematical and computational

 modeling of cancer growth and dynamics